SanazME/SDK-Development/develop_lambda/README.md

 **Steps**:
 1. Create a s3 bucket and upload the `numbers.txt` file to the bucket
-2. Create an execution role for the Lambda function with basic execution roles and read only access for S3 bucket:
+2. Create an execution role for the Lambda function with basic execution roles to CloudWatch logs and read only access for S3 bucket:
 `AmazonS3ReadOnlyAccess`
 `AWSLambdaBasicExecutionRole`
 3. Create Lambda function